aminallahrabi/SutechCompiler1400P2/README.md

 # SutechCompiler1400P2
 # project part2 ( lexer with parser )
 i implemente the ERRORHANDLE and parser and develope the lexer that produce in project part1 in this project
 # display the:
 {
-Symbol table, Check all errors in one compile , pars decimal experssion }
+Symbol table, Check all errors in one compile , parse decimal experssion }
 # chek errors:
 {